-The year is 1915.
-The place is Turkey in the dying days of the Ottoman Empire.
+It is set in Turkey, 1915, during the dying days of the Ottoman Empire.
 Against the backdrop of a world war and a disintegrating empire, a trio of ruthless ministers seized power and pressed long-simmering agendas, which included the elimination of the Armenians.
 What a time for young Gayen Bashian to come of age and fall in love!

 Spanning forty years, this is Guy’s story of longing and loss, and of the courage and connivance required to triumph in a world gone mad.
 Throughout, the luminous Oriental rugs of her family’s business mirror how a life can come together and apart.